mason/mason.github.io/_posts/2019-09-23-https-webserver.markdown

 });
 {% endhighlight %}

+Start the node server by running `node index.js`.

 next visit `https://127.0.0.1:8080`.
 Your browser should complain about the self signed certificate but just click accept and continue.
 You should see `hello world` on the page and the url bar should show https with a broken lock(due to self signed cert).